questdb/questdb/README.md

 ### Upcoming release Change Log

-- NEW: Journal replication over network
+- NEW FEATURE:   TCP replication stack
 - BREAKING:      All strings are stored with length as 4-byte int.
 Journal would use more space but it reduces CPU overhead on reads and appends.
 - BREAKING:      SymbolIndex class is renamed to KVIndex.
 SymbolIndex.put() is replaced with KVIndex.add()
 - IMPROVEMENT:   Improved Index performance
 - IMPROVEMENT:   Improved append performance
+- IMPROVEMENT:   Revised data size calculations, Journals should now be smaller
+- BUG:           TCP replication broke for tailing null values